Images: Notre Dame Cathedral

 toggle caption

-A view of the middle-age stained glass rose window on the north side of the cathedral.
+A view of the medieval stained glass rose window on the north side of the cathedral.

 Patrick Kovarik/AFP/Getty Images